-Ofgem director Christine Farnish resigns
+Ofgem director Christine Farnish resigns over price cap change

 - Published

-A non-executive director at energy regulator Ofgem has quit, amidst surging energy prices in the UK.
+A non-executive director at energy regulator Ofgem has quit over changes to the way the energy price cap is set.

-Christine Farnish reportedly handed her resignation to the business secretary Kwasi Kwarteng earlier this month.

-The watchdog - which has an important role in setting price caps on bills - had come under criticism over rising household energy costs this winter.
+Christine Farnish told The Times she felt the regulator had not "struck the right balance between the interests of consumers and interests of suppliers".

+Ofgem is in charge of setting the level at which domestic energy costs are capped every three months.

-A spokesperson from Ofgem said: "We are thankful to Christine for her many years of devoted service to Ofgem.
+The watchdog thanked Ms Farnish "for her many years of devoted service".

+In her interview with the Times, Ms Farnish said she disagreed with a decision to change the cap to enable suppliers to recoup certain wholesale costs sooner - a measure the regulator has said would prevent more suppliers going bust.

-"Due to this unprecedented energy crisis, Ofgem is having to make some incredibly difficult decisions where carefully balanced trade-offs are being weighed up all the time.
-But we always prioritise consumers' needs both in the immediate and long term," the spokesperson added.
+An Ofgem spokesperson said: "Due to this unprecedented energy crisis, Ofgem is having to make some incredibly difficult decisions where carefully balanced trade-offs are being weighed up all the time.

+"But we always prioritise consumers' needs both in the immediate and long term."

-The regulator has faced criticism for raising the energy price cap - the maximum amount suppliers can charge customers in England, Scotland and Wales for each unit of energy - this October.
+The regulator has faced criticism for raising the energy price cap - the maximum amount suppliers can charge domestic customers in England, Scotland and Wales for each unit of energy - this October.

 The cap is designed to protect consumers from short-term price changes and is adjusted by Ofgem every three months - based on the price energy suppliers pay producers for electricity and gas.